azorfus/azorfus.github.io/projects.md

 A small custom debugger that I'm writing for linux in C. Uses [udis86](https://github.com/vmt/udis86) for the dissassembler.
 The goal is to make a very light weight debugger that lets me solve my reverse engineering and bin-exp challenges, It includes a graph view for disassembly and provides execution flow paths.
 The feature that'll be added last but the most important: Reverse Debugging.
 [Repository for TimeLess.](https://github.com/azorfus/TimeLess)

 # Zerl (UnderDev) (2023 - 24)
-A simple custom interpreted language written in C/C++, The goal is to learn programming language theory and how parsers work, Supports math calculations, if else statements, while loops, for loops, functions, strings and basic input/output.
+A simple custom interpreted language written in C/C++, The goal is to learn programming language theory and how parsers work.
+Supports math calculations, if else statements, while loops, for loops, functions, strings and basic input/output.
 It's a work underdevelopment.
 [Repository for Zerl.](https://github.com/azorfus/Zerl)

 # Zarena (UnderDev) (2024)
 A custom library for implementing garbage collected strings and vectors (from C++) in C. (Zarena -> Z Arena)